IBM/node-red-contrib-db2-for-i/README.md

 -  the result is returned in `msg.payload`.

 2 modes for the returned payload :
 -  one row per result message (Default).
-Useful for processing a row at a time in a Node-RED flow.
+For processing a row at a time in a Node-RED flow.
 -  Standard "Single Array Mode":  result payload is an array containing all the result rows.
-Useful for bulk processing.

 If nothing is found then null is returned.